Thomas Russell (rebel): Russell in Belfast

-At the end of August 1790, Russell was appointed as an officer to the 64th Regiment of Foot stationed in Belfast.
+At the end of August 1790, Russell was commissioned into the 64th (2nd Staffordshire) Regiment of Foot, which was then stationed in Belfast.
 As an officer of the garrison, Russell was received into the society of the town's newly emerging professional and business class.
 Largely Presbyterian, they were resentful of the privileges and monopolies of the Anglican Ascendancy and sympathetic to what they perceived as the democratic ideals of the American, and now French, revolutions.

 With his keen mind and his own radical bent, Russell became a confidante of William Drennan, Samuel McTier, Samuel Neilson and later of Henry Joy McCracken, James Hope, and others who were to play a prominent role in the United Irish movement.

 It is said that Russell admired and respected men and women alike.
 Both Drennan's sister Martha McTier and McCracken's sister Mary Ann McCracken took him into their confidence.
 Mary Ann, who regarded Russell as "a model of manly beauty" with a grace "which nothing but superiority of intellect can give", shared with him her enthusiasm for the female-emancipatory ideas of Mary Wollstonecraft.
 McTier had Russell address meetings of other radically-minded women and declared: "I admire that man much and had I the power I do believe that he would be the first man that I would serve".

 Russell appeared more than willing to join McTier and McCracken in their enthusiasm for Mary Wollstonecraft's Vindication of their rights as women (1792): "women in public offices", he noted in his Journal, were "as clever as men.
 Queens, poetesses etc. etc, In merchants houses they keep accounts as well as men".
 His advanced thoughts on their rights, however, did not preclude a conflicted relationship with women.
 His Journal was also to record the torment both of a love for the idealised and unapproachable Eliza Goddard (daughter of a close friend of McTier's) and of guilt-ridden visits to Belfast prostitutes.